-$$\epsilon_t \sim \mathcal{N}(0, \Sigma),$$
+$\epsilon_t \sim \mathcal{N}(0, \Sigma),$

 where y_t is an N-dimensional vector of time-series, B_1, \ldots, B_p are $N \times N$ matrices of coefficients on the p lags of the variables, C is an N-dimensional vector of constants and Σ is the covariance matrix of the errors.
-The model is specified in terms of the annualized (log-)levels of the variables and, in our specification, we have N=22 and p=5.
-In particular, for France, Germany, Italy and Spain, we consider real GDP, the GDP deflator, the unemployment rate, house prices and wages.
+The model is specified in terms of the annualized (log-)levels of the variables and, in our specification, we have N=26 and p=4.
+In particular, for France, Germany, Italy and Spain, we consider real GDP, the GDP deflator, the unemployment rate, house prices, wages and financial income (proxied by gross operating surplus).
 We also include long-term interest rates and stock prices for the euro area.
-The variables are available at the quarterly frequency, for the sample 1999Q1 to 2016Q4.
+The variables are available at the quarterly frequency, for the sample 1999Q1 to 2019Q4.9 We adopt the Bayesian estimation method described in Giannone et al. (2015).